 Biomedical Engineering at the University of Iowa offers unlimited opportunities for motivated students.
 From independent research to summer programs and student societies, mentoring programs, many students do it all.

 Students choose to study biomedical engineering at Iowa because of the college's academic excellence, individual attention, small-college environment, camaraderie, and tremendous opportunities.
-U.S. News & World Report ranks Iowa's undergraduate program in the top 20 percent of engineering programs nationwide.
+U.S. News & World Report ranks Iowa's undergraduate program in the top third of engineering programs nationwide.
+Approximately 500 new students join the College of Engineering each year.
+Women account for over 28 percent of Iowa's engineering students; the national average is 25 percent.

 Engineering student support services include free tutoring in math, science, and engineering courses for your first two years.